umbraco/UmbracoDocs/Reference/Events/index.md

 ## [Composing](../../Implementation/Composing/index-v8)

-Umbraco uses Composition and Components to allows you to execute code during startup.
+Umbraco uses Compositions and Components to allow you to execute code during startup.
 This is also the correct place to register for many other types of events including the ability to bind to HttpApplication events.

 ## Events